ErpNetDocs/tech/advanced/data-objects/track-changes.md

 ### Level 1 - track last change

-This is the lightest tracking mode with least storage requirements.
+This is the lightest tracking mode with the least storage requirements.
 Information is stored only for the latest modification, in **@Systems.Core.ExtensibleDataObjects**.

 > [!NOTE]
 >